October 1st, 2022

 Finally, while learning any foreign language involves exposure to different cultures, ASL is heavily manifested into the Deaf culture making them inseparable, and as such a good American Sign Language class delves into understanding the social beliefs, history, values and traditions of the Deaf community, to help increase cultural sensitivity and awareness.

 Learning American Sign Language can prove to be fun and rewarding (we guarantee!) for your kids.
-Our new ASL Class is appropriate for kids of all ages and included as part of your membership.
+Our new ASL Class is appropriate for kids of all ages and included free with Homeschool Pro and Afterschool Plus.
 So hopefully, you'll consider American Sign Language as part of your kids' curriculum, and watch them shine.